dvillaj/RepData_PeerAssessment1/PA1_template.md

 ##                   (Other)   :15840
 ```

-and draw an histogram plot with the two data frames at the same time
+* Draw an histogram plot with the two data frames at the same time

 ```r